 Currently, the Your Feedback system collects SQCT data from:

 Consistent with senate regulations, SQCT Results reports for courses with 5 or fewer responses are not sent to the instructor or Dean.
 An instructor for whom 3 or 4 students completed their SQCTs for a course may request a specialized report, the SQCT Minimal Response Report.
-This report only includes the SQCT ratings, not the instructor or course comments; the comments are suppressed to safeguard student anonymity.
+This report only includes the SQCT ratings, not the instructor or course comments; the comments are suppressed to safeguard student anonymity, and is only available for SQCT results from the Winter 2018 term forward.
 The SQCT Minimal Response Report is only made available to the instructor of the course.

 Rude words (e.g., profanity) are redacted and the comments with redacted words are reviewed to determine if the comments are also offensive (e.g., discriminatory, harassing), and removed if necessary.
 All other SQCT comments are released without review.
 If an instructor receives a comment that they believe is offensive and wishes to report that comment, they are asked to do so using the new SQCT Comment Review tool in the Faculty/Staff Extranet.
 If the comment raises concerns regarding faculty or student safety, Campus Police should be notified immediately.